DataKinds/datakinds.github.io/_posts/2019-04-02-a-whirlwind-tour-of-perl6-s-best-features.md

 ---
 layout: post
-title: A Whirlwind Tour of Perl6's Best Features
+title: A Whirlwind Tour of Raku's Best Features
 date: 2019-04-02 17:31 -0700
 ---
 It's rare that I find a language that I truly feel innovates upon established conventions and features.
-Perl6 came out in late 2015 to little fanfare -- it was written off by the Perl community as unnecessary change and by the larger programming community as, well, still Perl.
-I feel that Perl6 fills the same niche that Lisp does: there are a hundred short and elegant ways to do the same thing, and it's up to the programmer to decide which one works best for them.
+Raku came out in late 2015 to little fanfare -- it was written off by the Perl community as unnecessary change and by the larger programming community as, well, still Perl.
+I feel that Raku fills the same niche that Lisp does: there are a hundred short and elegant ways to do the same thing, and it's up to the programmer to decide which one works best for them.
 It's extensible and customizable so therefore [it'll last a long time](https://aearnus.github.io/2018/07/09/programming-language-diversity).

-In the spirit of Perl, Perl6 is extremely terse and can be fairly hard to read.
+In the spirit of Perl, Raku is extremely terse and can be fairly hard to read.
 There's a lot that goes on behind the scenes that you would hardly catch if you weren't acquainted with the language.
-To get up to speed, I found the [Learn X in Y minutes page for Perl6](https://learnxinyminutes.com/docs/perl6/) _extremely_ helpful.
+To get up to speed, I found the [Learn X in Y minutes page for Raku](https://learnxinyminutes.com/docs/perl6/) _extremely_ helpful.
 Before continuing, you should skim through that page.

-I've only been writing Perl6 for a couple of days, so please excuse any errors & message me using the links at the bottom or the discord at the top so I could correct them.
+I've only been writing Raku for a couple of days, so please excuse any errors & message me using the links at the bottom or the discord at the top so I could correct them.

 # The Whatever Star

 (yes, that's its real name.)

 The whatever star inhereits its namesake from the wildcard character, which gets replaced by "whatever" when evaluated by your shell.
-In Perl6, the whatever star creates an implicit block which can be used in place of anything that expects a `Callable`.
+In Raku, the whatever star creates an implicit block which can be used in place of anything that expects a `Callable`.
 This process is called _whatever-currying_.
 Here are the docs: [https://docs.perl6.org/type/WhateverCode](https://docs.perl6.org/type/WhateverCode).

 This is useful for a wide variety of reasons.
 Here's an example I feel is relatively succinct: